 - Apply a little camellia oil to protect the blades from rusting and keep things moving

-- Always store your scissors with the blades closed and in a dry place
+- Always store your tools with the blades closed and in a dry place

 Clear snow from trees

-While outdoor trees can take a little frost and snow, it is advisable to clear snow from your trees.
+While outdoor trees can take a little frost and snow, it’s advisable to clear snow from your trees.
 This

 the snow from melting and adding more water into the pot.

 If we do have any snow this winter, wait until it has stopped before popping out to give your trees a quick brush

 over to remove the bulk of the snow.